 Australia and Sport Climbing

-In sport climbing, athletes compete in three disciplines: lead climbing, bouldering and speed climbing.
-At the Olympic Games each climber is required to compete in all three disciplines and the final ranking is determined by the combined results of the three disciplines.
+In Sport Climbing, athletes compete in three disciplines: lead climbing, bouldering and speed climbing.
+At the Tokyo 2020 Olympic Games each climber was required to compete in all three disciplines, with the final ranking determined by the combined results of the three disciplines.

 Lead climbing is a height and distance competition within an eight-minute time frame.
 Athletes climb a fixed course on an overhanging wall.
 The further along the wall they travel, the more difficult the course becomes and therefore the aim is to cover the longest distance without falling off, or in the specific time frame.

-In bouldering, athletes climb fixed routes on a wall of 5 metres or less.
+In bouldering, athletes climb fixed routes on a wall between 4-5 metres high.
 A round includes four or five sets of boulder problems/walls and climbers have a fixed amount of time to attempt each wall.
 Competitors are ranked by the number of walls they complete within the timeframe, with ties settled by the total number of attempts taken to solve the walls.
 Therefore, since climbers may keep trying to climb each route as long as it is within the time frame, it is important to climb in the least number of attempts as possible.